 Students enrolling in classes that require special fees (lab fees, lessons, supplies, etc.) beyond the home campus fees assessed at the time of registration will be responsible for remittance or payment of those fees directly to the institution where the course is being offered.

-The course exchange is limited to one course per student per semester per participating campus.
-The course to be taken must not be offered at the student's home campus during that semester.
+The course exchange is limited to two courses per student per semester per participating campus.
+The courses to be taken must not be offered at the student's home campus during that semester.
 Students are required to take at least one course at their home campus when participating in the Tri-College course exchange program (excluding summer session).
 Exceptions to the one course per semester limit among campuses are as follows:

-•Students who request enrollment in either the Aerospace Studies/Air Force ROTC (AS) or Military Science/Army ROTC (MS) courses at NDSU;
+- Students who request enrollment in either the Aerospace Studies/Air Force ROTC or Military Science/Army ROTC courses at NDSU;

 Concordia does not participate in the course exchange during summer semester.

 Grades received through the TCU course exchange will be applied to the student's home campus grade point average.